 I didn’t follow the New York Times recipe, partly because it was not vegan and also because I have my own pumpkin pie recipe that works beautifully for me each time.
 But I did follow the writer’s instructions on making the butternut puree, which were very good.
 In fact, I am now a total convert– no more canned pumpkin purees for me.

-I know you are busy to get on with your Thanksgiving cooking, so I’ll leave you now with the recipe.
+I know you are busy to get on with your Thanksgiving cooking, so I’ll leave you now with the recipe for this scrumptious vegan Pumpkin Pie.
 Hope everyone’s looking forward to the holidays!

 - For the crust: